hippie68/ftpdump/README.md

           --download PATH  Download specified FTP file or directory and quit.
                            Directories must end with a slash: "PATH/".
           --download TITLE_ID [TITLE_ID ...]
-                           Download PKG files that have the specified Title ID(s) and quit.
+                           Download PKG files having the specified Title ID(s) and quit.
 Can be combined with options --app, --patch, --dlc.
           --extract-pfs PFS_IMAGE_FILE
                            Extract a local PFS image file and quit.